-Table 5 presents the effects of each incentive on teachers' overall classroom observation score, using the CLASS rubric.
+Figure 4 and table 5 presents the effects of each incentive on teachers' overall classroom observation score, using the CLASS rubric.
 On average, objective teachers exhibit worse teaching pedagogy.
 They score 0.07pts lower on the 7pt CLASS rubric scale.
 Subjective teachers have no noticeable change in pedagogy quality, and we can reject the equality of the two treatments at the 10% level.